AmadouTidianeBah/Calculator/README.md

 # Calculator
-# This application is a basic calculator
+## This application is a basic calculator
-# We just have PLUS MINUS MULTIPLICATION DIVISION and MODULO
+## We just have PLUS MINUS MULTIPLICATION DIVISION and MODULO
-# And we have two themes
+## And we have two designs